Franz Kafka (1883–1924)

 Connections

-• Nikolai Gogol — The other Russian Kafka was secretly copying.
-The Overcoat and The Nose are basically Kafka a century early — little men ground down by incomprehensible bureaucracy.
+- Nikolai Gogol — The other Russian Kafka was secretly copying.
+The Overcoat and The Nose are basically Kafka a century early — little men ground down by incomprehensible bureaucracy, rank that floats free of bodies, clerks dissolving into the fog of Petersburg.

 Key Works